etolbakov/presigned-s3-nbb-lambda/README.md

 ## lambda-url
 This module describes the serverless stack that creates presigned urls for file uploads.
 It consists of a Node.js lambda implemented using `nbb` and IAM role.
-This module leverages recently announced [AWS Function URLs](https://aws.amazon.com/blogs/aws/announcing-aws-lambda-function-urls-built-in-https-endpoints-for-single-function-microservices/).
+This module leverages recently announced [AWS Function URLs](https://aws.amazon.com/blogs/aws/announcing-aws-lambda-function-urls-built-in-https-endpoints-for-single-function-microservices/) feature.

-⚠️ Serverless framework support this functionality only after version 3.12.
+⚠️ Serverless framework [supports](https://www.serverless.com/blog/aws-lambda-function-urls-with-serverless-framework) this functionality only after the version 3.12 or greater.

 In order to deploy the stack follow these steps:
 * install dependencies for this module execute the following:
 ```bash
 cd lambda-url/